PELVIC FRACTURE

 Request An Appointment For Your Child’s Broken Pelvic Bone

 The Medical City Children’s Orthopedics and Spine Specialists has been providing excellent broken arm fractures for many years.
 We focus on improving the long-term health of your child’s bones.
 If your child is in pain as a result of a broken pelvis, call one of our compassionate experts at 214-556-0590 to schedule an appointment with us.
-Finally, we offer personalized treatment and urgent pediatric care services at all of our four locations —Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
+Finally, we offer personalized treatment and urgent pediatric care services at all of our five locations — Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
 If you notice any symptoms of a broken arm in your child, don’t hesitate to contact us to avoid complications.

 ____________________